-information from Figures 5 - 10.
-It should be emphasized at the outset that the model cannot be expected to replicate perfectly the real world data from Figures 5 - 7 for the simple reason that our model treats the three economies as s single closed system.
+To answer this question, we compare the model adjusted data from Figures 4 - 6 with the scenario values from our simulations.
+The results from the scenario analysis are reported and discussed in detail in Subsection 6.2 (Figures 7 - 9).
+Appendix D summarizes the information from Figures 4 - 9.
+It should be emphasized at the outset that the model cannot be expected to replicate perfectly the real world data from Figures 4 - 6 for the simple reason that our model treats the three economies as a single closed system.
 For example, the model forces the current account balances of the three countries to sum up to zero, whereas this is obviously not the case in the real world.

 With this caveat in mind, the following observations can be made.
 While the U.S. consumption-to-GDP ratio is slightly overestimated and the investment-to-GDP ratio slightly underestimated by the model, the current account deficit matches very well with the data, especially at the end of the simulation period.
-The relatively good matching of Chinese current account requires that Germany clears a disproportionate part of the U.S. current account deficit and thus results in an overestimation of Germany's current account surplus.
+The relatively good matching of the Chinese current account requires that Germany clears a disproportionate part of the U.S. current account deficit and thus results in an overestimation of Germany's current account surplus.
 As a direct consequence, the level of the German consumption-to-GDP ratio is somewhat underestimated, while the model's investment-to-GDP ratio matches very well with the data.
 The same applies for the Chinese investment-to-GDP ratio.
-Only at the end of the simulation period does the model underestimate the Chinese current account surplus, which requires a small overestimation of the Chinese consumption-to-GDP ratio at the same time.
+Only at the end of the simulation period does the model underestimate the Chinese current account surplus, which at the same time requires a small overestimation of the Chinese consumption-to-GDP ratio.